gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

   offcanvas:
     - mobile-menu
 ```

+The `1:` in the example above indicates that the three child sections are inside of a wrapper.

 As you can see in the example above, we have nested multiple sections including the **header**, **navigation**, **messages**, and **footer** in the same horizontal space as the **aside** section, which acts as a sidebar.